-Throughout the construction period, the Authority would allow access by the USFWS, NMFS, U.S. Army Corps of Engineers (USACE), CDFW, and State Water Resources Control Board (SWRCB) to the project site.
-Because of safety concerns, all visitors would check in with the Authority's resident engineer prior to entering the project footprint.
-In the event that agency personnel visit the project footprint, the Project Biologist would prepare a memorandum within 3 business days after the visit documenting the issues raised during the field meeting.
+Throughout the construction period, the Authority will allow access by the USFWS, NMFS, U.S. Army Corps of Engineers (USACE), CDFW, and State Water Resources Control Board (SWRCB) to the project site.
+Because of safety concerns, all visitors will check in with the Authority's resident engineer prior to entering the project footprint.
+In the event that agency personnel visit the project footprint, the Project Biologist will prepare a memorandum within 3 business days after the visit documenting the issues raised during the field meeting.
 The Project Biologist will report any issues regarding regulatory compliance raised by agency personnel to the Authority.

-BIO-IAMF#3: Prepare WEAP Training Materials and Conduct Construction Period WEAP Training
+BIO-IAMF#3: Prepare Worker Environmental Awareness Program (WEAP) Training Materials and Conduct Construction Period WEAP Training

-Prior to any ground-disturbing activity, the Project Biologist would prepare a WEAP for the purpose of training construction crews to recognize and identify sensitive biological resources that may be encountered in the vicinity of the project footprint.
-The WEAP training materials would be submitted to the Authority for review and approval.
+Prior to any ground disturbing activity, the Project Biologist will prepare a Worker Environmental Awareness Program (WEAP) for the purpose of training construction crews to recognize and identify sensitive biological resources that may be encountered in the vicinity of the project footprint.
+The WEAP training materials will be submitted to the Authority for review and approval.
 A video of the WEAP training prepared and presented by the Project Biologist and approved by the Authority may be used if the Project Biologist is not available to present the training in person.

-At a minimum, WEAP training materials would include the following information: key provisions of the federal Endangered Species Act (FESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), California Fish and Game Code Section 1600, Porter-Cologne Water Quality Control Act (Porter-Cologne Act), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of avoidance, minimization, and mitigation measures.
+At a minimum, WEAP training materials will include the following information: key provisions of the federal Endangered Species Act (federal ESA), the California Endangered Species Act (CESA), the Bald and Golden Eagle Protection Act (BGEPA), the Migratory Bird Treaty Act (MBTA), California Fish and Game Code 1600, Porter-Cologne Water Quality Control Act (Porter-Cologne), and the Clean Water Act (CWA); the consequences and penalties for violation or noncompliance with these laws and regulations and project authorizations; identification and characteristics of special-status plants, special-status wildlife, jurisdictional waters, and special-status plant communities and explanations about their ecological value; hazardous substance spill prevention and containment measures; the contact person in the event of the discovery of a dead or injured wildlife species; and review of avoidance, minimization, and mitigation measures.

-The Project Biologist would present WEAP training to all construction personnel before they work in the project footprint.
-As part of the WEAP training, construction timing in relation to species' habitat and life-stage requirements would be detailed and discussed on project maps, which would show areas of planned minimization and avoidance measures.
+The Project Biologist will present WEAP training to all construction personnel before they work in the project footprint.
+As part of the WEAP training, construction timing in relation to species' habitat and life-stage requirements will be detailed and discussed on project maps, which will show areas of planned minimization and avoidance measures.
 Crews will be informed during the WEAP training that, except when necessary as determined in consultation with the Project Biologist, travel within the project footprint is restricted to established roadbeds, which include all pre-existing and project-constructed unimproved and improved roads.
-A fact sheet conveying this information would be prepared by the Project Biologist for distribution to the construction crews and to others who enter the project footprint.
-Fact sheet information would be duplicated in a wallet-sized format and would be provided in other languages as necessary to accommodate non-English-speaking workers.
-All construction staff would attend the WEAP training prior to beginning work on-site, and will attend the WEAP training on an annual basis thereafter.
+A fact sheet conveying this information will be prepared by the Project Biologist for distribution to the construction crews and to others who enter the project footprint.
+Fact sheet information will be duplicated in a wallet-sized format and will be provided in other languages as necessary to accommodate non-English speaking workers.
+All construction staff will attend the WEAP training prior to beginning work onsite, and will attend the WEAP training on an annual basis thereafter.